 Hello there!
-My name is Kyle van Wiltenburg, and I am a prospering graduate of the University of Southern California’s Interactive Media and Game Design program.
-My passion is to merge the worlds of video game design and audio to create enriched and immersive experiences.
+My name is Kyle van Wiltenburg, and I am a multi-faceted developer with a focus on merging the worlds of video game design and audio to create enriched and immersive experiences.
+I received my degree in Interactive Media and Game Design from the University of Southern California in 2021.
 With a versatile yet developed skill set in game design, sound design, music, and software engineering, I am a confident and capable asset for any video game studio.

 My interest in game development started when I was a child growing up in the province of British Columbia, Canada.
 When I was not cooped up inside playing games such as The Legend of Zelda or Super Monkey Ball, I was out exploring the large patches of forest scattered throughout my neighbourhood.
 I wondered how I could capture the magic and excitement of these adventures so I could share it with others; something that seemed so seamless in the games I regularly played.
 This sparked my passion for video games and, more specifically, how they have the power to emotionally charge their audiences.